AceIsHuman/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    A Relational Database stores data in a tables using rows and columns.
+SQL is the query language we use to manipulate how the database is set up and used.

 - [ ] Why do tables need a `primary key`?

+    A primary key is unique to each record, allowing us to access them easily.

 - [ ] What is the name given to a table column that references the primary key on another table.

+    A foreign key is used to reference a record from a seperate table in the database.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+    We use a intermediary table to refernce the ids of each resource.

 ## Minimum Viable Product